JereKoskela/ds-tree/README.md

 Further tools include

 3. R scripts for post-processing ABC output and illustrating the resulting model fit,
-4. a Python script for a corresponding ABC sampler under the diploid Beta-Xi-coalescent with exponential population growth, described in e.g. [Koskela and Wilke Berenguer (2019)](https://www.sciencedirect.com/science/article/pii/S0025556418303523), and
+4. a Python script for a corresponding ABC sampler under the diploid Xi-Beta-coalescent with exponential population growth, described in e.g. [Koskela and Wilke Berenguer (2019)](https://www.sciencedirect.com/science/article/pii/S0025556418303523), and
 5. a Python script for simulating the Kingman coalescent with specified population size histories.

 All aforementioned Python scripts use [msprime](https://tskit.dev/msprime/docs/stable/intro.html).